 When a blood clot forms in one of the major veins that drain blood from your intestine, it’s called a mesenteric venous thrombosis.
 A blood clot here can stop blood circulation of the intestine and cause internal damage in that area.
 Catching a clot in the abdomen early may lead to a better outlook.

-Some people are more at risk for this type of clot than others, says Caroline Sullivan, nurse practitioner and assistant professor at Columbia University School of Nursing.
+Some people are more at risk for this type of clot than others, said Caroline Sullivan, nurse practitioner and assistant professor at Columbia University School of Nursing.
 This includes anyone with a condition that causes swelling of the tissues surrounding the veins, such as:

 The symptoms of a clot in the abdomen may include abdominal pain, bloating, and vomiting.
-If the stomach pain gets worse after eating or worse over time, it’s more likely to be associated with a clot, says Sullivan.
+If the stomach pain gets worse after eating or worse over time, it’s more likely to be associated with a clot, said Sullivan.

 The signs of a stroke include:

 - weakness or numbness on one side of your body

 - vision disturbances

 - inability to think clearly